-If you're underweight due to bulimia, the first goal of treatment will be to start getting you back to a healthy weight.
 Dietitians and other health care providers can design an eating plan to help you achieve a healthy weight, normal eating habits and good nutrition.
-If you have binge-eating disorder, you may benefit from medically supervised weight-loss programs.
+If you have bulimia, you may benefit from a medically supervised weight-loss program.

 Treatment challenges in bulimia

 Although most people with bulimia do recover, some find that symptoms don't go away entirely.
 Periods of bingeing and purging may come and go through the years, depending on your life circumstances, such as recurrence during times of high stress.

 If you find yourself back in the binge-purge cycle, "booster" sessions with your health care providers may help you weather the crisis before your eating disorder spirals out of control again.
 Learning positive ways to cope, creating healthy relationships and managing stress can help prevent a relapse.